yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/3D Representation & Reconstruction/3-NeRF/2-Shape-Encode-Control/README.md

 # <p align=center>`3D Object Manipulation` </p>

-A collection of resources on 3D object manipulation.
+A collection of resources on 3D object manipulation with neural radiance field.

 ## Contributing